-Building upon its predecessor the Oculus Quest 2 comes with a more intuitive and slicker design, as well as more performance and a boost to its display resolution.
-This means it can deliver the best VR experience you can have without needing to route a load of cables from a powerful gaming PC.
+Building upon its predecessor, the $299 Oculus Quest 2 comes with a more intuitive and slicker design, as well as more performance and a boost to its display resolution.
 I won’t say it's perfect, as there are a few drawbacks to the Oculus Quest 2.
-But until the Oculus Quest 3 comes along with a promising suite of upgrades, the Oculus Quest 2 is my pick for the best VR headset for most people, and a great escape for those spending most of their days at home.
+But until the Oculus Quest 3 comes along with a promising suite of upgrades, the Oculus Quest 2 is my pick for the best VR headset.